44 brand new British period drama TV series to watch in 2023

 What’s it about?

-Set in Australia in the 1850s, The Artful Dodger explores the adult double life of Charles Dickens’ famous prince of thieves, now a surgeon who can’t shake his predilection for crime.
+Set in Australia in the 1850s, The Artful Dodger explores the adult double life of Charles Dickens’ iconic character from Oliver Twist, now a surgeon who can’t shake his predilection for crime.

 Thomas Brodie-Sangster (Love Actually) leads the Disney+ series’ cast, alongside Harry Potter star David Thewlis as Fagin.